JAINLOKESH74/demo/README.md

-# demo
-handson on water management
+I am working on water manageement and ned to data on eterological data of sriganagannagar